The 5 Best Duramax LML Performance Mods

 - Cool intake sounds

-2) LML Tuner & TCM Tuning
+2) ECM & TCM Tuning

 Out of all the Duramax LML performance mods, a tuner is hands down the best.
 Tuners offer the biggest power gains and the lowest cost per hp.
 A tuner alone can add over 100whp and over 200wtq with simple off-the-shelf maps.
-While this is the best mod, we still always like combo’ing an intake with a tune to help the turbo and let the engine breathe better.

 Custom tuning is best for people looking to maximize performance gains.
 Unless you are planning on going full bolt-on, upgrading your turbo, or aiming for aggressive power gains then you likely don’t need custom tuning.
 However, since custom tunes are built specific to your exact engine and mods they offer the best power gains and are usually the most reliable.

-Duramax LML Tuning Performance Benefits
+Tuning Benefits

 - Over 100whp+ and 200wtq+ power gains possible